teksi/wastewater/docs/en/user-guide/editing/editing.rst

 .. figure:: images/selection_extender_0.png

-1. You want to add to this catchments all catchments, that are connected to some selected reaches:
+1. You want to add to this catchments all catchments, that are connected to one of the selected reaches:

-- select the reaches and  choose "Add", "Planned"
+- Select the reaches and  choose "Add", "Planned"

 .. figure:: images/selection_extender_1.png